querqy/querqy/README.md

 ~~~

 ### Making requests to Solr using Querqy
-You can activate the Querqy query parser in Solr by setting the defType request parameter - in other words, just like you would enable any other query parser in a Solr search request):
+You can activate the Querqy query parser in Solr by setting the defType request parameter - in other words, just like you would enable any other query parser in a Solr search request:

 ~~~
 defType=querqy